bcatalfo/bagoolCN/README.md

 - - Change how the deployment works
 - - Replace the a tag in Button with a NextJS Link component
 - Button
+- - add button builder online tool
+- - - needs to be on a new page
+- - - - do i need next for routing?
 - - add multiple options for the svg including not having it there, having it be thicker, and what other cool shapes can we do other than the > arrow?
 - - code snippets
 - - - add syntax highlighting to the code snippets